-100% of the principal amount plus any accrued and unpaid interest (including additional interest, if any) up until, but not including, the fundamental change purchase date.
-The acquisition of NET by the Company constituted a "fundamental change" under the indenture governing the 2007 Notes.
-Accordingly, as required by the indenture governing the 2007 Notes and as provided in the merger agreement, on August 27, 2012, a fundamental change notice was sent to each holder of 2007 Notes, indicating that each such holder had the right to have all or a portion of its 2007 Notes purchased at a price in cash equal to 100% of the principal amount of the 2007 Notes (or portion thereof), plus any accrued and unpaid interest to, but excluding the fundamental change purchase date of October 12, 2012.
+The acquisition of NET by the Company constituted a "fundamental change" under the indenture governing the 2007 Notes, which triggered the distribution of a fundamental change notice to each holder of 2007 Notes, indicating that each such holder had the right to have all or a portion of its 2007 Notes purchased at a price in cash equal to 100% of the principal amount of the 2007 Notes (or portion thereof), plus any accrued and unpaid interest to, but excluding the fundamental change purchase date of October 12, 2012.
 In response to the fundamental change notice, \$8.1 million in aggregate principal amount of 2007 Notes were tendered for purchase.
-The remaining \$2.4 million in aggregate principal amount is due on December 15, 2014.
+The remaining \$2.4 million in aggregate principal amount was paid in full on December 4, 2014 and accordingly, at December 31, 2014, NET's obligations under the 2007 Notes were discharged.